 The Organization leases various facilities for its housing programs under various short-term, cancelable and noncancelable operating leases.
 The noncancelable operating leases are under a five-year term with an option to renew.
 The monthly base rent is determined based on rooms rented with 3% to 5% annual increases starting on every anniversary of the commencement date.
-Total rent expenses for the year ended December 31, 2022 amounted to \$807,843.
+Total rent expenses for the years ended December 31, 2023 and 2022 amounted to \$981,486 and \$807,843 respectively.

-The component of noncancelable lease expenses for the year ended December 31, 2022 are as follows:
+The component of noncancelable lease expenses for the year ended December 31, 2023 and are as follows: